 If you haven’t read my post on how to make the healthiest green smoothie, make sure to do that.
 But here are a few quick tips:

-• Switch up the greens: A few leafy greens that blend well are kale, spinach, or chard.
-But if you have celery, mustard greens, or romaine on hand, those are great options.
+• Switch up the greens.
+Some other leafy greens that blend well are kale, spinach, or chard.
+But if you have celery, mustard greens, or romaine on hand, those are great options too.

-• Stick with a healthy liquid base: Since you’ll already be adding fruit into your smoothie, it’s best to not add any additional sugars with fruit juice.
+• Stick with a healthy liquid base.
+Since you’ll be adding fruit into your smoothie, it’s best to not add any additional sugars with fruit juice.
 Instead, opt for water or milk (dairy or dairy-free, your choice).

 • Make it thicker or thinner.
 If you want your smoothie a bit thicker, add another ¼ slice of avocado.
 If you want your smoothie a bit thinner, just add more liquid.

-• Don’t forget about healthy fats: Healthy fats help you absorb all of the nutrients from vegetables and fruits.
+• Don’t forget about healthy fats.
+Healthy fats help you absorb all of the vitamins and nutrients from vegetables and fruits.
 If you don’t have an avocado, add healthy fats from almond butter, or other nuts and seeds.

 Common Questions